 Patience is vital as each coat of each color used on the signs needs to dry for a minimum of 24 hours.

 Kellie uses 4 coats of base paint followed by 3-to-6 coats of paint for every color selected by the client in the design.
 She works with barn owners to pick both the pattern and the colors wisely because the signs last up to 10 years or more.

 Kellie, who sells the barn quilts that she paints, has barn quilt signs in Texas, Kentucky, Missouri, Florida, Virginia, and West Virginia.
 She estimates that she has painted about 130 in total.
 For more information on her barn quilts visit Tew Barn Quilts.

 Barn quilt trails are a relatively new tourism trend in America — and it’s easy to see why.
 In Sampson County, barn quilts spruce up barns, provide a means for the community to work together to promote the trail, and at the same time pay tribute to the cultural identity and agricultural foundation of the rural community.
 In addition, both Kay and Kellie feel that their signs show visitors a slice of the pride and community service of those involved in creating and promoting have for the way of life in Sampson County.

 New barn quilts are being added to the Sampson County Barn Quilt Trail every month!
-Be sure to visit our website www.visitsampsonnc.com to see the online map, or contact the Sampson County Convention and Visitors Bureau for a copy of our printed brochure.
+Be sure to visit our website www.visitsampsonnc.com to see our online barn quilt tour mapping tool, or contact the Sampson County Convention and Visitors Bureau for a copy of our printed brochure.